Table of Contents

 Further Reading: Arthropoda

 Although ants are known for their miniature size, it is interesting to note that ants are capable of lifting 20 times more than their own weight.
-Unlike other insects that demise in weeks or months, queen ant of Pogonomyrmex Owyheei can live up to 30 years.
+Unlike other insects that demise in weeks or months, the Queen ant of Pogonomyrmex Owyheei can live up to 30 years.
 Ants also portray great cooperation as their gathering can be as large as 360 million ants.

 To learn more about ants and other insects, register by BYJU’S Biology.